Weak Classicality in Coupled N-Level Quantum Systems: Acknowledgements

 \section{Acknowledgements}

 We are grateful for our insightful interactions with Konrad Banaszek.
-RPS thanks the Department of Science and Technology (DST), India for enabling funding her research under the WOS-A Women's Scientist Scheme.
+RPS thanks the Department of Science and Technology (DST), India, for the Women's Scientist Scheme fellowship [SR/WOS-A/PS-29/2013 (G)].
+RPS also thanks the Indian Institute of Technology, Delhi, for providing the resources to pursue this work.